ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <div style="height: 20px;"></div>

 <h3>Visualization and Analysis</h3>
+<div style="height: 20px;"></div>
 <h4>Discovery method</h4>
 <div style="height: 20px;"></div>

-For this I must credit the __ from in a recent lecture who interestingly expressed how the growth of discovery of the planets is comparable to the rapid development of internet technology and telephones.
-So as a domain, exoplanet science is progressing at an extremely rapid pace, and this graph demonstrates this progress.

-I've calculated and graphed the thre most successful exoplanet discovery methods there is.
+Taking a look at how are planets are discovered reveals a lot about the underlying science.
+Exoplanets are discovered in many ways but a few ways dominate in their success.
+I've tracked the growrth of the three most successful exoplanet discovery methods graphed since the start of the century.

 <div style="height: 20px;"></div>
 <p align="center">